AstroMined/pygithub-mcp-server/docs/active_context.md

 4. Creating reusable test fixtures and patterns for integration testing
 5. Maintaining and organizing the modular tool architecture as defined in ADR-006
 6. Establishing patterns for efficient testing of future tool group implementations
+7. Completing the test suite alignment with ADR-007 Pydantic-First Architecture

 We've made several improvements to test coverage, fixed bugs, and enhanced error handling.
 Key enhancements include: